A detailed comparison of two HashiCorp-supported methods for HashiCorp Vault and Kubernetes integration.

 *achieved through Agent templating

-On the surface, Kubernetes native secrets might seem similar to the two approaches presented above, but there are major differences between them:
+On the surface, Kubernetes native secrets might seem similar to the three approaches presented above, but there are major differences between them:

 Kubernetes is not a secrets management solution.
 It does have native support for secrets, but that is quite different from an enterprise secrets management solution.
 Kubernetes secrets are scoped to the cluster only and many applications will have some services running outside Kubernetes or in different Kubernetes clusters.
 Therefore, considering the secret scope as part of the design process is critical.
 Having these applications use Kubernetes secrets from outside a Kubernetes environment will be cumbersome and introduce authentication and authorization challenges.